 If you received Vacation Pay before the date on which you relinquished your employment rights to retire, but in a month subsequent to the month in which you last rendered compensated service, the continued coverage described above will be measured from the month in which you received that Vacation Pay.

 Retired Employees may be eligible for benefits under The Railroad Employees National Early Retirement Major Medical Benefit Plan.
-See page 247.
+See the "Options After Coverage Ends" section of this booklet.

 Deceased Employees